Here's who would win the NCAA Tournament based on how much money each team makes

-Based on this criteria, Duke comes out on top, with $33.8 million in revenue during the 2014 fiscal year, the most recent with reported data.

-This bracket produces a lot of upsets with two 4-seeds, a 6-seed, and a 10-seed reaching the Final Four.
-Two of the No. 1 seeds (Virginia and Oregon) are knocked out in the Sweet 16, while the other two top seeds (North Carolina and Kansas) are eliminated in the Elite 8.
+Louisville would win as a No. 4 seed.
+However, the other teams in the Final Four include 1-seeds (Kentucky, Duke) and a 2-seed (Arizona).
+The other two No. 1 seeds wouldn’t even make it to the Elite 8, with Villanova bowing out in the round of 32 and Wisconsin going down to North Carolina in the Sweet 16.

-All things considered, you can do a lot worse than this bracket (click on image for a larger version).
+All things considered, you can do a lot worse than this bracket.

 NOW WATCH: Nate Silver has the perfect formula for winning your March Madness bracket